suchyta1/suchyta1.github.io/_pages/publications.md

 </div>

-### Ph.D.
-Dissertation ###
+### PhD Dissertation ###

 Though it belongs in a slightly different classification group than most of my other publications, I'll also include a copy of my [PhD dissertation][dissertation] here.
 In graduate school, I studied/researched cosmology with the Dark Energy Survey collaboration, and the document overviews my work during those years.
-No doubt it's lengthy, but the chapters read more or less independently if you're interested.
+No doubt it's lengthy, but the chapters read more or less independently, if you're interested.
 It starts with an undergraduate-level introduction to cosmology, then gets more technical as it progresses.
 Scan through for the quotes that preface each chapter -- those are my favorite parts.